philliphoff/carwings2/README.md

 You can set the following fields on the options parameter:
  - `regionCode` *(string, optional)*: The region in which the user resides.
 Defaults to `'NNA'` (United States).
 Use 'NE' to connect to the European endpoint.
  - `locale` *(string, optional)*: The locale (language) of the user.
 Defaults to `'en-US'` (English (United States)).
- - `urlOverride` *(string, optional)*: The API endpoint to connect to.
-If `urlOverride` isn't specified the default API endpoint for the specified `regionCode` will be used.
+ - `baseEndpoint` *(string, optional)*: The API endpoint to connect to.
+If `baseEndpoint` isn't specified the default API endpoint for the specified `regionCode` will be used.

 > login(email, password, callback)